-The Town is moving forward with a 10.2 million dollar energy improvement program in Town and Board of Education facilities.
+The Town has almost completed a 10.2 million dollar energy improvement program in Town and Board of Education facilities.
 The lease payments required will be paid over 20 years from energy savings realized and guaranteed by Honeywell Corp who is overseeing all related improvements.